Enginatics/Oracle-EBS-SQL/MSC Horizontal Plan/README.md

 ## Description:
 ASCP: Horizontal Plan from the Planners Workbench.

+Note: The maximum number of items included in the Horizontal Plan is limited by the Profile Option:
+- MSC: HP Maximum Displayed Item Count
+The default value for this profile option if not set is 30.

 ## Parameters
 Planning Instance, Plan, Organization, Category Set, Category, Item, Buckets, Preference, Show Item Descriptive Attributes